orbital-skylab/.github/profile/README.md

 If your postgres super user account is not password protected, use `...postgres@localhost...` instead of `...postgres:<password>@localhost...`.

+`JWT_SECRET` is used for user authentication and authorization via JSON web tokens.
+These tokens are cryptographically signed and contain verifiable user information in a standard format which we use to verify the identity of an entity making a request to the server.
+Unauthenticated and unauthorized users will be rejected with HTTP error `401` or `403` respectively.

 #### 4. Run Migration

 Run a migration to create the necessary tables in the development databases.